Volvo takes its most credible stab yet at the full-sized Executive saloon segment with this S90 model. Jonathan Crouch reports.

 Cost of Ownership

 With the D5 diesel most S90 buyers will choose, expect 58.9mpg on the combined cycle and 127g/km of CO2.
 If you want to do better, you'll need to look at the lesser-powered D4 diesel version, which can emit 116g/km and manages a combined cycle showing of 64.2mpg.
-If and when the T8 Twin Engine petrol plug-in hybrid model arrives, the figures will be eye-catching.
+At the top of the range, the figures for the T8 Twin Engine petrol plug-in hybrid model are eye-catching.
 This derivative delivers just 44g/km of CO2 and up to 26 miles of pure electric driving range.
+The T4 petrol variant manages 42.2mpg on the combined cycle.
+The T5 petrol version achieves combined cycle fuel economy from 42.8mpg and CO2 emissions from 154g/km.
+For business users, its first-year benefit-in-kind (BIK) tax rate is 31 per cent.

 Depreciation will be a key consideration for potential owners.
 It'll be interesting to see to how the market responds to Volvo's new direction in style and quality here.
 Think in terms of RVs that are comparable with a brand like Lexus in this segment and you shouldn't be too far out.